visualpharm/Lunacy/docs/index_updated.md

 * Color: `48x48`
 * Office: `16x16`, `30x30`, `40x40`, `80x80`

-In order to avoid all sorts of artefacts (blurring edges, washed out colours etc.) associated with changing an icon size, we strongly recommend you to choose multiples of original icon size.
-For example for iOS style the multiples would be: `50x50`, `100x100`, `150x150` etc.
-You can set an icon size either by specifying the size in pixels `100x100` / `100px` or with the use of factors: `2x` or `x2` (the number can vary).
+We recommend you to use multiples of original icon size.
+This will help to avoid all sorts of artifacts (blurring edges, washed out, etc.) associated with changing an icon size.
+For example, for the iOS style, the multiples would be 50x50, 100x100, 150x150 and so forth.
+You can set an icon size either by specifying the size in pixels 100x100 / 100px or with the use of factors: 2x or x2 (the number can vary):
-For example:

 - 'https://img.icons8.com/color/1x/brazilian-carnival.png' <img src='https://img.icons8.com/color/1x/brazilian-carnival.png'/>
 - 'https://img.icons8.com/color/2x/brazilian-carnival.png' <img src='https://img.icons8.com/color/2x/brazilian-carnival.png' />